 - What is the maximum amount I can apply for?

 The maximum School Explorer Fund award is £2,000 but most awards will be under £1,000.
 The Small Grants Fund maximum amount of grant is £5,000.
+The School Holiday Activity Fund maximum amount of grant is £4,000.
 The Main Grants Fund has no upper limit, but the amount you request must be supported with detailed budgets.
 Schools in Partnership has an upper limit of £50,000 per annum.

 - Can I download a copy of your application form?